Categories

 White House press conference after correspondents' dinner

-Shooter Stopped at Correspondents’ Dinner; President Escorted to Safety — What We Know
+Shooter Stopped at Correspondents’ Dinner; President Safe — What We Know (updated)

-At 8:36pm last night’s White House Correspondents’ Association Dinner, a lone gunman ran through the last security checkpoint outside the ballroom of the Washington Hilton Hotel.
+At 8:36pm Saturday night, at the White House Correspondents’ Association Dinner, a lone gunman ran through the last security checkpoint outside the ballroom of the Washington Hilton Hotel.
 The incident took place while President Trump, and the First Lady were seated at the head table.
 Throughout the room were almost every Secretary and Cabinet level person, members of media outlets and key guests.
 Over 2,000 guests filled the massive ballroom.

 As the event was set to start, a lone gunman sprinted through the last checkpoint in the lobby area, outside the ballroom.
 He was armed with multiple weapons – a shotgun, handgun and multiple knives.
 As he ran he shot at one security agent who took the shot in his bullet proof vest, and is said to be doing well.